lopopolo/dotfiles/zsh/README.md

 # zsh Config

-The bash configuration files in this directory have no effect until they are sourced in the current user's `~/.zshrc`.
+The zsh configuration files in this directory have no effect until they are sourced in the current user's `~/.zshrc`.

 This example configuration assumes `gpg` and [Secretive] are installed with